Here's a look at the tentative deal on the table for Sask. teachers

 Saskatchewan teachers will vote on the tentative agreement on May 29 and 30.

-An initial offer from the province was rejected by teachers on May 9, with 90 per cent voting “no,” and more than 92 per cent of teachers voting.
+Teachers rejected an initial offer from the province on May 9, with 90 per cent voting against, and more than 92 per cent of members voting.

 Regina Top Stories